 WHAT IS FORMATIVE ASSESSMENT?

 Formative assessment is all about improving teaching and learning.
 Most commonly, the term is used to describe how teachers use data on student performance to improve their teaching.
 Not only do well designed formative assessments provide teachers with great information on their students’ performance, they also help support the students in their learning process.
-Well designed formative assessments can directly help students by providing feedback and informing their forms of participation through interaction with the assessments.
+Well designed formative assessments can directly help students by providing feedback and informing their participation through interaction with the assessments.
 Before diving into this student centered definition of formative assessment, we start with describing the most common benefit of formative assessment: data that informs instruction.

 Classroom Activities to Know What Students Know

 Knowing what students know is an essential component of teaching.
 It is equally important to use this data to inform instruction.
 This data can come in many forms.
-Exit tickets and warmups fall into what is called short-cycle formative assessment, so do class discussions.
-Warm up activities and admit slips help provide data to teachers on what student are thinking so that the teacher can differentiate and provide appropriate scaffolds for students in that day's lesson.
+Exit tickets and warmups fall into what is called short-cycle formative assessment, as do class discussions.
+Warm up activities and admit slips help provide data to teachers on what students are thinking so that the teacher can differentiate and provide appropriate scaffolds for students in that day's lesson.
 By giving a ticket out the door, teachers can quickly gain insight into what students are thinking in regards to that day’s lesson; this data can be used to inform the next day’s instruction.